4 Ways To Prepare Now for Baby — Especially When You Already Have Children

 Make a sleep sanctuary

-Essential for both yours and baby’s wellbeing is a supportive, comfortable space rooted in the love and commitment for your little one.
+You need a supportive, comfortable space rooted in the love and commitment for your little one.
+It’s essential for both yours and baby’s wellbeing.
 Biological principles and lifestyle choices are at the heart of preparing your nest, as with any renovation or interior design project that considers your whole health.

 Whether you birth at home or at the hospital (or anywhere else!), your home is where you welcome your baby into your personal environment, bonding during the precious first weeks, and which shapes his or her first experiences of the world.